sjsu-library/unionist/_items/unionist--text-0169.md

 articleType:
 volume: '1'
 issue: '20'
-transcription: |
-  Our acknowledgements are due to the Hon.
-Ebenezer Young, for a copy of Secretary Taney’s Bank Report.
+transcription: 'Our acknowledgements are due to the Hon.
+Ebenezer Young, for a copy of Secretary Taney’s Bank Report. '
 scholarlyNotes:
 commentary: 'This is the same Roger B. Taney (1777-1864) who wrote the infamous Dred Scott decision when he was the Chief Justice of the Supreme Court of the United States.
 He was always adamently anti-Abolitionist.
 At the time of this writing, he was serving as Secretary of the Treasury under President Andrew Jackson. '
 relatedPeople: Ebenezer Young; Roger Taney
 featured:
 repeated: